SpaceXLaunchBot/SpaceXLaunchBot/setup.md

 # Using Systemd to run automatically

-File location: `/lib/systemd/system/SpaceX-Launch-Bot.service`
+Systemd file location: `/lib/systemd/system/SpaceX-Launch-Bot.service`

 Setup:

+Git clone this repo, pip3 install the requirements.txt, then:

 Edit the system wide env file:

-`sudo -H gedit /etc/environment`
+`sudo -H nano /etc/environment`

 Insert the `SpaceXLaunchBotToken` env variable on a new line: